Illusion : Reality

 We use the word reproduction in two principal ways.
 We talk about the biological reproduction of a species and we talk about making a good reproduction of something in terms of a painting, a photograph, a recording or a video.

-Text transcript by Allan Watts, remixed and edited by M.
+Remixed and edited by M.